On B List of Movie Reviews

 Bxmas

-10/14: Black Christmas is regarded to be one of the earliest slasher films made that's highly influential in the making of Halloween and Friday the 13th.
+10/14: Black Christmas is regarded as one of the earliest slasher films made that's highly influential in the making of Halloween and Friday the 13th.

 The acting is quite good which keeps the tension taut throughout.
 Of the cast, there are four standouts: Olivia Hussey as the poor Jess, Margot Kidder as the unfettered Barb, John Saxon as the neo-noir detective, and Marian Waldman as the whiskey-loving housemother.